 How is the Harmony™ Prenatal Test done?

 The Harmony™ Prenatal Test involves taking two tubes of the mother’s blood from a vein in her arm, in exactly the same way that a normal blood test is done.
 Other than a small amount of discomfort and possible bruising, there are no risks to the mother and absolutely no risk of harm to the baby.
-The sample is then sent to a laboratory in the USA, Ariosa Diagnostics Inc, who will extract cell-free DNA from the blood and carry out the Harmony™ Prenatal Test.
+The sample is then sent to The Doctors Laboratory (TDL) in London, who will extract cell-free DNA from the blood and carry out the Harmony™ Prenatal Test.

-The results are sent back to Beard Mill Clinic within two weeks.
+The results are sent back to Beard Mill Clinic within one week.

 When should I have the Harmony™ Prenatal Test done?